HIV, Vitamins and Supplements

-While micronutrients can be found in foods, most HIV+ people cannot meet all their nutrient needs through their diet.
-It is common for HIV+ people not to get enough micronutrients for a number of reasons: because of HIV infection itself, changes in metabolism, HIV drugs, poor appetite, diarrhea, poor absorption of nutrients, or HIV-related conditions such as HIV wasting and AIDS.
+While micronutrients can be found in foods, some HIV+ people cannot meet all their nutrient needs through their diet.
+People living with HIV who do not to get enough micronutrients may not get them for a number of reasons: because of HIV infection itself, changes in metabolism, poor appetite, diarrhea, poor absorption of nutrients, or HIV-related conditions such as HIV wasting and AIDS.

-Micronutrients that are often low in HIV+ people include vitamin A, vitamin E, selenium, zinc, and B complex vitamins (B1, Thiamine; B2, Riboflavin; B3, niacin; B6, Pyridoxine; B12, Cobolamin; and B9, folic acid).
-Some research shows these low vitamin levels can lead to lower CD4 cell counts, worsening of HIV, and early death.
+Micronutrients that are often low in HIV+ people include vitamin A, vitamin D, vitamin E, selenium, zinc, and B complex vitamins (B1, Thiamine; B2, Riboflavin; B3, niacin; B6, Pyridoxine; B12, Cobolamin; and B9, folic acid).
+Some research shows these low vitamin levels can lead to lower CD4 cell counts and worsening of HIV.
 They can also cause problems like diarrhea, neuropathy, and skin conditions.

 The Recommended Dietary Allowance (RDA) guidelines are set by the US government to let people know how much of each micronutrient they need each day to maintain good health.
 Due to dieting, eating unhealthy foods, lack of time, or other pressures, half of all women in the US do not eat what they need to meet even the basic RDA requirements for folic acid, iron, zinc, calcium, magnesium, copper, vitamins A, D, E, and certain B vitamins.
 This puts women, especially HIV+ women, at particular risk for low levels of micronutrients.
 In addition, women are more likely not to get enough nutrients because of menstruation, pregnancy, and menopause.